How to Improve Your Recruiting With Data Driven Decision Making

 Additionally, every time you interview yet another candidate, you're not doing the other work in your own job.
 For a recruiter, well, interviewing is her job.
 For the hiring manager, though, her job is decidedly not interviewing.
 She needs to get back to work, preferably with a fully staffed team.

-For hiring, use analytics that show where the hiring process is most and least productive.
+For hiring, use analytics that shows where the hiring process is most and least productive.
 What skills does this position need?
 What is the right ratio of management to individual contributors?

 Additionally, when looking at candidates, take emotion out of the picture and look at what skills the candidates have.
 Can you develop analytics that helps you identify the skills in job candidates?

-Design Your Recruiting Systems to Effectively Attract the Best Innovators.
+Design Your Recruiting Systems to Attract the Best Innovators Effectively

 You cannot do your jobs effectively if you don't have feedback.
 While a recruiter is likely to hear back from a client if a new hire is an unmitigated disaster, she's less likely to hear if the candidate is simply okay, pretty good, or even fantastic.

 In many companies, especially large ones, a recruiter may be sourcing 50 or more positions at once.
 Hiring managers only have contact with a recruiter when she is filling a vacancy for them.
 So the communication stops once a new hire starts work.

 The result?
 No feedback for the recruiter and no ability to help the recruiter improve in recruiting and hiring.
 Providing your recruiters with analytics about their new hires can close this loop.

 What Works and What Doesn't?

 Everyone loves big job boards.
 You can't listen to a podcast without an advertisement for Zip Recruiter appearing, but do programs like Zip Recruiter work?
 How many quality new hires did you get from attending that job fair?
 Is your employee referral program effective at bringing in new candidates?
 How do those candidates perform in comparison to those found through other methods?